Stevenfavour/Linuxfundametal0/README12.md

 Specify lifecylce name

-Choose a rule scope, this ensures this policy applies to only specific files in the bucket.
+Choose a rule scope; this ensures this policy applies to only specific files in the bucket.

-Specify prefix here we use the .sh prefix. which means only files that ends with .sh are affected by this policy.
+Specify prefix here, we use the .sh prefix. which means only files that end with .sh are affected by this policy.

 ![](./Img12/d1.png)

-Also specify minimum and maximum file sizes and action to be taken and it should be taken.
+Also specify minimum and maximum file sizes and the action to be taken and it should be taken.
 Here, the action should be taken after 35 days of creation.

 ![](./Img12/D2.png)